Zhang Xiaorui: Alemannia Aachen

 He would attract the interests of German side Alemannia Aachen and play in the 2.
 Fußball-Bundesliga during 2001 as part of a loan deal.
 He, however found it difficult to establish himself within the team and would only make five league appearances before he returned to Tianjin Teda F.C.
 His return to China however saw his performances fluctuate due to injury the club allowed him to leave at the end of the 2004 league season.

 Move to Shanghai

 Attempting to resurrect his career he would join Shanghai Zobon in 2005 where he showed some of the skill and consistency that was missing from his performances.
-By his next season with the club he had become an integral member of the team (now known as Shanghai United F.C.) and help them to a mid-table finish.
+By his next season with the club he had become an integral member of the team (now known as Shanghai United) and help them to a mid-table finish.
 The 2007 league season, however saw Shanghai Shenhua merge with the club and Zhang Xiaorui would lose his place within the enlarged squad.
 In 2008, he was hired to be a player-manager of Chinese Yi League club Tianjin Tuanbo New City, where he would gradually move away from playing before he would officially retire as a player in 2009.